-Each Private Equity Fund I, II, and IV client will be required to make a minimum initial investment of \$100,000 payable upon subscription.
+Each Private Equity Fund I, II, and IV client will be required to make a minimum initial investment of \$100,000.
 Each client invested in the Private Equity Fund III will be required to make a minimum investment of \$250,000.
+The minimum investment for the Manzanita Fund, LLC is \$100,000.
 The funds' manager may, in its sole and absolute discretion, accept lesser amounts and change the minimum investment requirement in the future.
-The minimum investment for the Manzanita Fund, LLC is \$100,000.